-The Ritz-Carlton, Amelia Island — the 446-room Forbes Five-Star oceanfront resort on
+The Ritz-Carlton, Amelia Island, the 446-room AAA Five Diamond oceanfront resort on the Atlantic

-Atlantic Oceanfront, Amelia Island · Five-Star · #1 in Amelia Island
+Atlantic Oceanfront, Amelia Island · AAA Five Diamond · #1 in Amelia Island

 The Ritz-Carlton, Amelia Island